wmerfalen/tdm/src/doc/builder-features.md

 		- [ ] stock
 		- [ ] strap
 	- We could always use content:
+	- hqbuild
+		- [ ] phase 1
+			- [ ] create a car port room that leads to the east near the cobalt fob east exit
+			- [ ] if anyone at the shipyard (way east of the cobalt fob) gets attacked, dispatch a response SUV
+				- [ ] response SUV drives along highway and hits anyone in the way depending on dice roll
+				- [ ] use values system to roll dice for car hit
+				- [ ] use the damage system to deal blunt damage
+					- [ ] if player gets hit, force their position as laying down
+					- [ ] if player gets hit while laying down, they die no matter what
 		- [ ] Functional rooms
 			- [ ] Weapon vendors
 				- [ ] Shotguns